ulodciv/cluster_deployer/README.md

             on timeline 2 is not in this server's history
             DETAIL:  This server's history forked from timeline 2 at 0/80001A8.

-	- Perhaps the RA could try to clean up a crashed master instance by starting it and shutting it down

 - Make deployer work on Linux (shouldn't require too much work)